kimtth/awesome-azure-openai-llm/README.md

 1. Few-shot Learning
    - [Open AI: Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2005.14165)] [28 May 2020]
 1. [Chain of Thought (CoT)](https://arxiv.org/abs/2201.11903): Chain-of-Thought Prompting Elicits Reasoning in Large Language Models [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2201.11903)]: ReAct and Self Consistency also inherit the CoT concept.
 [28 Jan 2022]
+1. [Self-Consistency](https://arxiv.org/abs/2203.11171): The three steps in the self-consistency method: 1) prompt the language model using CoT prompting, 2) sample a diverse set of reasoning paths from the language model, and 3) marginalize out reasoning paths to aggregate final answers and choose the most consistent answer.
+[21 Mar 2022]
 1. [Recursively Criticizes and Improves (RCI)](https://arxiv.org/abs/2303.17491): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2303.17491)] [30 Mar 2023]
    - Critique: Review your previous answer and find problems with your answer.
    - Improve: Based on the problems you found, improve your answer.